Skip to main content

-Bacterial Vaginosis
+Bacterial vaginosis

-This article is for Medical Professionals
+Medical Professionals

 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
-You may find the Bacterial Vaginosis article more useful, or one of our other health articles.
+You may find the Bacterial vaginosis article more useful, or one of our other health articles.

 Bacterial vaginosis (BV) is the most common cause of abnormal vaginal discharge in women of reproductive age.